-is the ability to transmit and receive data from a relatively small satellite dish on Earth and communicate with an orbiting geostationary satellite 22,300 miles above Earth's equator.
-The orbiting satellite transmits (and receives) its information to a location on Earth called the Network Operations Center or NOC (pronounced "knock").
-The NOC itself is connected to the Internet (or private network), so all communication made from a satellite dish to the orbiting satellite will flow through the NOC before it reached the Internet.
+Satellite internet is the ability to transmit and receive data from a relatively small satellite dish on Earth and communicate with an orbiting geostationary satellite 22,300 miles above Earth’s equator.
+The orbiting satellite transmits and receives information to a location on Earth called the network operations center or NOC (pronounced “knock”).
+The NOC itself is connected to the internet (or private network), so all communication made from a satellite dish to the orbiting satellite will flow through the NOC before it reached the Internet.

-Data communication via satellite is not much different than someone using a land based data provider, at least from the standpoint of the Internet user.
-The key to remember is that once the satellite system is configured by the installer, satellite service acts nearly identically as any other ISPs and may be configured as such.
+Data communication via satellite is not much different than someone using a land-based data provider, at least from the standpoint of the internet user.
+The key to remember is that once the satellite system is configured by the installer, satellite service acts nearly identically as any other ISP and may be configured as such.
 The slight difference of satellite service is described here.

 There is a location in space where you can place a satellite in orbit so that from the ground, the satellite appears stationary.
 What is happening is that the satellite is actually orbiting the Earth at the same speed the Earth is rotating.
 The satellite makes a complete orbit around the Earth in 24 hours, or exactly one day.
 Geostationary satellites are only located at 22,300 miles directly above the Earth’s equator and nowhere else.

 All geostationary satellites have a name like ‘Galaxy 18’ or ‘AMC-4’ and they also have a longitude position.
 Longitude refers to those imaginary long lines that travel down the Earth for global mapping.
 There are 360 degrees of longitude readings for Earth.
 If you know the longitude of a satellite, you knows where the satellite is located in the sky because all geostationary satellites are located above the equator (or zero latitude).